 Relational Algebra in DBMS

-Relational Algebra is a procedural query language which is a collection of operations to manipulate relations.
-It consists of a set of such operations that take one or more relations as input and produce a new relation as their result.
+Relational Algebra is a procedural query language that is a collection of operations to manipulate relations.
+It consists of a set of such operations that take one or more relations as input and produce a new relation as well as their result.

-Relational Algebraic Operations can be divided into two major parts :
+Relational Algebra Operations can be divided into two major parts :

-Relational-Oriented Operations can classified into three major parts :
+Relational-Oriented Operations can be classified into three major parts :

 The select operation extracts specific tuples from a relation.
 The select operation to be a filter that keeps only those tuples that satisfy a qualifying condition.
 Selection is denoted by lower greek letter sigma (σ).

-The project operation is a unary operation which extracts attributes (columns) from a relation.
+The project operation is a unary operation that extracts attributes (columns) from a relation.
 If we are interested in only certain specific attributes of a relation, we use the project operation to project the relation over these attributes only.
-Projection is denoted by greek letter pi (π).
+Projection is denoted by Greek letter pi (π).

 The join operator allows to combine two relations to form a single new relation.
 The tuples from the operand relations that participate in the operation and contribute to the result are related.
-The join operation allows the processing of relationship existing between the operand relations.
+The join operation allows the processing of relationships existing between the operand relations.